tomymaritano/dripnex-wallet/README.md

 - **X-Content-Type-Options: nosniff** stops MIME type sniffing.
 - **Referrer-Policy: same-origin** only sends referrer info for same-site requests.
 - **X-XSS-Protection: 1; mode=block** enables basic XSS filtering in old browsers.
+- **CSRF Protection** requires sending the `csrf-token` header with POST requests.
+The value comes from the `csrfToken` cookie set by the server.

 # 🧠 Dripnex Project Backlog